Prospective offtaker demand

 Supply chain

-Infrastructure owners, energy utilities, and investment partners that provide the physical and financial foundation for hydrogen production.
+Infrastructure owners, energy utilities, and potential investment participants whose assets and capabilities are relevant to hydrogen production.

 BC